 Maintenance and repairs are charged to operations when incurred.
 Betterments and major improvements which significantly increase values, change capacities, or extend useful lives are capitalized.
-Interest accrued during capital assets construction, if any, is capitalized as part of the asset cost.

 G. Deferred Outflow/Inflows of Resources

 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows or resources, represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The County has no items to report in this category.